 We know many of you are facing a very stressful situation during the Covid-19 pandemic and are trying to figure out the best way to get your company through these challenging times.
 We want to help you gather the information that will help you decide what course you should take over the coming weeks and months.

 If you are a REDC loan client and experiencing economic disruption, such as lost revenue, please contact us directly at 603-772-2655 or Laurel@redc.com so we can discuss your options.

 REDC is collecting information from small businesses in New Hampshire experiencing the effects of the pandemic, so we can relay that information to our state and federal partners and give you the best service possible.

-The Governor has authorized the allocation and expenditure of an initial $400 million in emergency funding from the CARES Act Coronavirus Relief Fund (“flex funds”) to provide emergency financial relief to New Hampshire small for-profit businesses due to the economic disruption caused by COVID-19.
-However, in order to provide the most effective relief as quickly as possible, New Hampshire small businesses desiring to obtain relief will first be required to provide information concerning their possible COVID-19-related lost revenues and receipt of Paycheck Protection Program (PPP) loans or any other federal relief.
+Governor Chris Sununu has authorized the allocation and expenditure of CARES Act Coronavirus Relief Funds (“flex funds”) to provide emergency financial relief to support New Hampshire self-employed, for-profit businesses due to the economic disruption caused by COVID-19.

 Paycheck Protection Program